-- (a) Records pertaining to the manufacturing, inspection, maintenance, and operation of the part including any certifications made regarding the parts. - (b) Records of the manufacture of the part showing it was produced under appropriately approved conditions and that it is still in an airworthy condition.

-12 X xxxx 2024 CAA of NZ (c) Records of engines, gear box assemblies, landing gears, instruments, or other parts that show they originally conformed to the type design and have been maintained in accordance with the applicable requirements.
+- (a) Records pertaining to the manufacturing, inspection, maintenance, and operation of the part including any certifications made regarding the parts. - (b) Records of the manufacture of the part showing it was produced under appropriately approved conditions and that it is still in an airworthy condition. - (c) Records of engines, gear box assemblies, landing gears, instruments, or other parts that show they originally conformed to the type design and have been maintained in accordance with the applicable requirements.